uhray/boilerplate/doc/boilerplate.md

 The above code will call the appropriate API route and it's callback function will be called where ```e``` is any error that occurred and ```d``` will contain the user's data (user with _id of ```53b705826000a64d08ae5f94```) that can then be used in your application.

-If your page requires a lot of data up-front before you instantiate an Ractive object,  we strongly recommend using [asyc](https://github.com/caolan/async).
-Async provides several operations for easily working with asynchronous JavaScript without needing to create a web of nested callback functions.
-After using async to retrieve all the data you need, you can then instantiate an Ractive object that uses the retrieved data.

-## Routing
+### Routing a Context

-After the server has packaged up a backend shell and sent it over to the frontend, the [*router.js*](../app/frontend/router.js) file determines what frontend page should be loaded into the shell based on the URL.
+After the server has packaged up a backend shell and sent it over to the frontend, the context's [*router.js*](../app/frontend/contexts/main/router.js) file determines what frontend page should be loaded into the shell based on the URL.
 These routes are setup using [director](https://github.com/flatiron/director).

 > Note: We use [requirejs-loader-plugin](https://github.com/uhray/requirejs-loader-plugin) to load all the pages.
-See [Configuring Frontend](#configuring-frontend) for more info.
+See [Configuring A Context](#configuring-a-context) for more info.

 Below is a barebones example of the *router.js* file.
 ```js